“The most difficult thing was becoming confident in my newly acquired skills.”

 What are you doing now?

-For about a year now I've been working remotely as a frontend web developer for creative and digital agencies in Stockholm and Amsterdam.
+I work remotely as a frontend web developer for creative and digital agencies in Stockholm and Amsterdam.

 All our communication happens online and I really enjoy working from home.